Protocol, Regulations and Customs for

 Rules relating to the acceptance and wearing of Commonwealth, Foreign and International Honours

-The Authority for approving NZ Honours and awards is the Queen of New Zealand.
-Her Majesty, the Queen has:
+The Authority for approving NZ Honours and awards is the King of New Zealand.
+His Majesty, the King has:

-- delegated her Authority to the Governor-General of New Zealand, on the advice of the Prime Minister, to approve the acceptance and wearing of any Foreign honour by a New Zealand citizen;
+- delegated his Authority to the Governor-General of New Zealand, on the advice of the Prime Minister, to approve the acceptance and wearing of any Foreign honour by a New Zealand citizen;

-- delegated her Authority to the Prime Minister of New Zealand to approve the acceptance and wearing of any Commonwealth honour by a New Zealand citizen;
+- delegated his Authority to the Prime Minister of New Zealand to approve the acceptance and wearing of any Commonwealth honour by a New Zealand citizen;

 Rules and the DPMC Honours Unit